 RISC-V (pronounced “risk-five”) is an instruction set architecture (ISA) that was originally designed to support computer architecture research and education and is now set become a standard open architecture for industry implementations under the governance of the RISC-V Foundation.
 RISC-V was originally developed in the Computer Science Division of the EECS Department at the University of California, Berkeley.

-Antmicro is a founding member of the RISC-V Foundation as a natural consequence of our previous activity in open source and open hardware movements and our work encompassing embedded software, FPGA and hardware.
-We intend to strengthen the software ecosystem of RISC-V and participate in the marketing activity of the Foundation to increase the awareness of RISC-V and its adoption in real-world applications, such as the AXIOM Gamma 4K camera.
+Antmicro is a Platinum Founding member of the RISC-V Foundation as a natural consequence of our previous activity in open source and open hardware movements and our work encompassing embedded software, FPGA and hardware.
+We are strengthening the software ecosystem of RISC-V by e.g. maintaining the RISC-V port of the Zephyr RTOS, and actively participating in the marketing efforts of the Foundation to increase the awareness of RISC-V and its adoption in early applications, such as the AXIOM Gamma 4K camera or the RISC-V badge.